Want to take a day trip to Tulum from Playa del Carmen? You’ve come to the right guide!

 The most notable feature of the Tulum Ruins is the oceanfront location with the ruins elevated at a height of about 12 m (~39 feet), offering spectacular seaside views of the brightly colored Caribbean Sea.

 At the Tulum archaeological site, many basic structures remain including El Castillo (The Castle) and many different temples.
 The site also offers a one-of-a-kind public beach access area to cool off after visiting the ruins.

-While not as grand as the Chichen Itza ruins, the Tulum Ruins are still impressive and worth a visit!
+While not as grand as what you’ll see on the Chichen Itza tour, the Tulum Ruins are still impressive and worth a visit!
 If you get there early, you’ll still have time to hit a beach club in Tulum afterwards.

 2. Visit a Tulum beach club